brownman/vboxweb_rb/README.md

 Then run the following in a shell console:

-    $ [sudo] gem install bundler less
+    $ [sudo] gem install bundler
     $ git clone git://github.com/KieranP/vboxweb_rb.git
     $ cd vboxweb_rb
     $ bundle install
-    $ script/generate_stylesheets

-Then adjust config/config.yml, changing the username, password and pointing vboxmanage to the path of the VBoxManage executable on your system
+Then adjust config/config.yml, changing the username and password.

 Start the app: